Medically reviewed by Drugs.com. Last updated on Apr 27, 2019.

 - Have implanted medical devices in your body, such as a pacemaker, artificial heart valve, aneurysm clips, neurostimulators or stents.

 Bring any medications you are currently taking with you to the treatment center and ask about what you should do about taking your medications on the day of the procedure.

 What you can expect

 Stereotactic radiosurgery is usually an outpatient procedure, but the entire process will take most of a day.
 You may be advised to have a family member or friend who can be with you during the day and who can take you home.
-In some cases, an overnight stay in the hospital may be necessary.

 Before the procedure

 The steps immediately prior to treatment may vary depending on the location of your treatment area and the type of equipment being used to deliver the radiation.